 Reflecting our Vincentian Mission, St. John's has a long tradition of bringing a high quality, private education within the financial reach of all our students.
-During the 2004-2005 academic year, more than 90 percent of our students received in excess of $283 million in financial assistance through scholarships, loans, grants and work-study programs.
-For more information, contact the Office of Financial Aid at 1 (888) 9STJOHNS.
+The following opportunities are open specifically to theology and religious studies students, but additional financial aid opportunities may be available.
+For more information, please visit Tuition and Financial Aid.

 Graduate assistantships are offered to a limited number of students.
-They are awarded on the basis of several factors, including grade point average, Graduate Record Exam scores, and recommendations.
+They are awarded based on several factors, including grade point average, Graduate Record Exam (GRE) scores, and recommendations.
 Graduate assistantships cover full tuition and provide a small stipend for other expenses.
 Graduate assistants must be full-time students.

 Richard Kugelman Scholarship